minecraftforum/rules-archive/rules/servers/rules.markdown

 * Replies to a topic must follow the guidelines outlined in the original post
 * Replies must include all information needed, they cannot just provide a link to a topic/site or refer to user to a signature

+### Hosting Requests
+* Do not create topics asking which host you should pick, or which host out of a selected few is the best.

 ### Minecraft Server Hosting

 * At any time, a host may be removed or banned from posting in the hosting section at the staff's discretion